Bulk E-Mail Policy

 That sounds simple enough, but it does mean that there are certain kinds of messages we don’t allow.
 The pages below explain our policy (and the reasons behind it) in more detail.
 Be sure you understand them before attempting to send any bulk mail.

-We're not a general bulk mail company, but we do allow mailing lists if you follow some strict rules.
+We're not a general bulk mail company, but we do allow mailing lists if you follow some strict requirements.

 If you run your own mailing list, there are a few rules you need to follow so you can defend yourself against any allegations of spamming.